As if figuring out which type of Medicare Plan wasn’t confusing enough, now you realize you need to make changes or swap plans. When can you do this?

 |Medigap OEP||Medigap Open Enrollment Period||6 months starting the month you're 65 or older and enrolled in Medicare Part B||Can vary, but usually begins the first day of the month after you apply|

-Changes You Can Make During the Medicare AEP
+Changes You Can Make During the Medicare Enrollment Period

-Are you a Medicare recipient, but find that the plan and choices you previously made are not currently suiting your needs?
-Then during the Medicare Annual Enrollment Period is your opportunity to make changes to your current policy.
+Are you a Medicare recipient in Louisville, KY, but find that the plan and choices you previously made are not currently suiting your needs?
+Then during the Medicare Open Enrollment Period is your opportunity to make changes to your current policy.

-During the AEP, you can make any of the following changes, unless you qualify for an exception throughout the rest of the year:
+During the Medicare Open Enrollment, or AEP, you can make any of the following changes, unless you qualify for an exception throughout the rest of the year:

 You may add, drop or change your Medicare Part D prescription drug coverage